Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 #### Garage

-The Police Department has 2 starting police interceptors across the street.
+The Police Department has 2 starting police interceptors below the police station.

 #### The Map